Columbine, Bullying, and the Mind of Eric Harris

 In the article, “The Search for Truth at Columbine,” I looked at both the JCSO information as well as that from other sources and tried to arrive at a balanced, comprehensive view of Eric, Dylan, and the attack.
 In “Eric Harris: The Search for Justification,” I examined Eric’s various statements of blame and responsibility he made regarding the attack, noting his frequent changes and self-contradictions and trying to make sense of them.
 I gathered quotes from Eric in “Themes in the Writings of Eric Harris,” and organized them by theme.

 Based on this research, I concluded that Eric had a disturbed personality with prominent antisocial, narcissistic, and sadistic traits.
 To understand his personality is to understand his motivations for murder.

 Also, harassment was not a one-way street.
 Eric engaged in his own harassment of other students.
 In fact, Eric, Dylan, and other boys threatened and intimidated another student to the point that he was in tears and afraid to attend school.
-Thus, Eric was not only a victim of harassment, but a perpetrator of harassment, too.
+Thus, Eric was not only a victim of harassment but a perpetrator, too.
 He had a bad temper and there were many students who were alienated by his belligerent behavior.